mangione77/coiningv2-backend/README.md

 Coining was my final project for the Skylab Bootcamp.
 It's a Bitcoin news aggregator, where I got to play with __scraping__, __API's__, __NodeJS__, __MongoDB__ and more fun stuff.

 I decided it wasn't really finished, so I'm working on the second version.
-Here you can find the frontend part, made in __React__.
+Here you can find the backend part, made with __NodeJS, Express and MongoDB__.

 ## Motivation